What a look-back actually is

 Transfers between spouses are not penalized under either federal Medicaid or California Medi-Cal rules, and never have been.
 A spouse can move any amount of assets to the other spouse at any time without a transfer penalty.
 This is the foundation of spousal-impoverishment planning: assets are restructured into the community spouse’s name to protect them.

-After the 2024 asset-limit elimination, the eligibility reason for this restructuring largely disappeared.
-But the spousal-impoverishment framework still affects the share-of-cost calculation, where the community spouse’s income and resource allowances determine how much of the institutionalized spouse’s income must go to the facility each month.
+With the asset limit reinstated in 2026, the eligibility reason for this restructuring is back in play.
+The spousal-impoverishment framework also affects the share-of-cost calculation, where the community spouse’s income and resource allowances determine how much of the institutionalized spouse’s income must go to the facility each month.
 The transfer rules in this narrow context can still matter, particularly where federal share-of-cost calculations intersect with California rules.

 Federal rules still in play for irrevocable trusts

-Federal Medicaid rules treat certain transfers into irrevocable trusts as disqualifying events for long-term care benefits, regardless of California’s non-enforcement of the broader transfer penalty.
+Federal Medicaid rules treat certain transfers into irrevocable trusts as disqualifying events for long-term care benefits, independent of the 30-month state transfer penalty.
 The rules look at the structure of the trust: who controls distributions, whether principal can be returned to the grantor, whether the trust is revocable in any sense.
-A trust that looks revocable from the grantor’s perspective will be treated as countable; a properly drafted Medicaid asset-protection trust may not be, but transfers into it can be evaluated under federal rules even if the broader California penalty isn’t being applied.
+A trust that looks revocable from the grantor’s perspective will be treated as countable; a properly drafted Medicaid asset-protection trust may not be, but transfers into it can be evaluated under federal rules as well as the state transfer penalty.

 This is technical territory.
 A California elder-law attorney can evaluate a specific trust structure and a specific transfer history against the current federal and California guidance, and tell you whether exposure exists.
 A general estate planner often cannot.